 The South Coast tour has become our flagship tour and is by far our most popular experience!
 Here you are treated to some of the most beautiful places in the southern part of Iceland.
 The South is home to most of our volcanoes and glaciers, which dominate the landscape and result in a lot of the rivers and waterfalls forming.

 This tour has it all: waterfalls, glaciers, volcanoes, the famous black sand beach, a characteristic fishing village and in the summertime we even see puffins!

-On this tour we stop at two waterfalls, Seljalandsfoss and Skógafoss, and then we walk towards the amazing glacier Sólheimajökull.
-We also go to the wonderful Reynisfjara, the black sand beach home of the puffins before the fishing village of Vík, where we will have spectacular view of the Reynisdrangar cliffs.
-We also take a look at the amazing Eyjafjalla*%#% something – the volcano that erupted in 2010 and put the world's flights on hold.
+On this tour, we stop at two waterfalls, Seljalandsfoss and Skógafoss, and then we walk towards the amazing glacier Sólheimajökull.
+We also go to the wonderful Reynisfjara, the black sand beach home of the puffins and the fishing village of Vík, where we will have a spectacular view of the Reynisdrangar sea stacks.
+We also take a look at the amazing Eyjafjalla*%#% something – the volcanic glacier that erupted in 2010 and put the world's flights on hold.